The company formation process in Virginia relatively fast, affordable, and straightforward.

 There are templates online for members to use as a starting point for creating an operating agreement.
 You can also hire an attorney to prepare an operating agreement on behalf of your LLC.

-Step 6: Open a Virginia business bank account
+Step 6: Open a business bank account for your Virginia LLC

 While not required by Virginia law, it’s recommended for your LLC to have a separate business bank account.
 The purpose of this is so that you can: